9 Italian Desserts Not to Miss While in Italy

 6. Bonet

 This rich, chocolate pudding is served throughout Piedmont, especially in the Langhe hills around Alba.
-Eaten with a spoon, it’s made like a crème caramel, with crumbled amaretti cookies, eggs, sugar, cocoa, milk, and rum.
+It’s made like a crème caramel, with crumbled amaretti cookies, eggs, sugar, cocoa, milk, and rum.
 It’s sometimes served with hazelnuts, which grow in the region.
-The exact origins of bonet are unknown, but there are references to a chocolate-less version of it being served at noble banquets during the 13th century.
+The exact origins of bonet are unknown, but there are references to a chocolate-less version being served at noble banquets during the 13th century.
 Cocoa was added sometime after the European conquest of South America.

-Turin’s Farmacia del Cambio, an elegant bar/pasticceria inside a pharmacy that dates back to 1833, is one of the best places to try bonet, but you’ll also see it on menus across the region.
+Where to find it: Turin’s Farmacia del Cambio is an elegant bar/pasticceria inside a pharmacy that dates back to 1833.
+The service is brusque, but it’s one of the best places to try bonet; you’ll also see it on menus throughout the region.

 Photo by VPhotography / Shutterstock